fischerdr/KVM_Ansible_Kubernetes/README.md

 http://www.ghanshammahajan.com/how-to-install-ansible-in-centos-7-with-pip/

 You will need lxml to alter/create XML files for KVM To install it, I recommend you to use "pip install lxml --user".
 More info:

 https://lxml.de/installation.html

 ## Usage ##

 The exeuction is as simple as execute the follwing to create the cluster:

-`ansible-playbook playbook.yml`
+`ansible-vault create group_vars/all/ansible.yml` and add `ansible_sudo_pass: yourpassword` `ansible-playbook playbook.yml --ask-vault-pass`

 or the folliwng to delete it: